meilisearch/documentation/learn/getting_started/quick_start.md

 Most actions in MeiliSearch are [asynchronous](/learn/advanced/asynchronous_updates.md), including the document addition process.

-Asynchronous actions return the following JSON object in the stated order:
+Asynchronous actions return the following response in the stated order:

 | Field      | Type    | Description                     |
 |------------|---------|---------------------------------|